 For Central Region commercial rockfish fisheries, both the Cook Inlet and PWS areas have a rockfish GHL of 68 mt, which includes both directed and bycatch harvest.
-In the Cook Inlet Area in 2019, the total rockfish harvest was 30.0 mt, up slightly from 2018.
-In Cook Inlet Area, PSR harvest comprised just over half of the total harvest, with the majority coming from the directed fishery; remaining harvest was DSR and slope rockfish bycatch to other groundfish fisheries.
+In the Cook Inlet Area in 2020, the total rockfish harvest was 17.9 mt, a decrease from 30.0 mt in 2019.
+In Cook Inlet Area, the PSR harvest and other rockfish were similar, 9.2 mt and 8.7 mt.
+A majority of the PSR harvest came from the directed jig fishery, at 99%.
+The other rockfish were harvested as bycatch in longline groundfish fisheries (4.8 mt), and jig fisheries (3.9 mt).
 In PWS, rockfish are only harvested as bycatch, as there is no directed fishery.
-The harvest of 32.6 mt in 2019 increased about 20% from 2018, although still well below the GHL.
-The majority of rockfish bycatch in PWS was caught by longline gear (85%) followed by trawl gear (13%) with the minimal remaining harvested by jig gear.
+The harvest of 37.3 mt in 2020 was an increase of ~14% from 2019, although still well below the GHL.
+The majority of rockfish bycatch in PWS was caught by longline gear (75%) followed by trawl gear (25%) with the minimal remaining harvested by jig gear.